-The Online Application/Common Application Form (CAF) allows you to give reasons for your school preferences and rank them in order on your application.
-Your application may be shared with other admission authorities if one of the preferences is for a school for which we, (the home local authority) cannot allocate places.
-At the end of the process, if places can be offered at more than one of your preference schools, you will be issued an offer of a place at the school you ranked highest on your application form.
+The Online Application/Common Application Form (CAF) enables you to give reasons for your application and rank your application in order of preference.
+The preferences will be shared with other admission authorities if one of the applications is for a school for which we, (the home local authority) cannot allocate places.
+At the end of the process, if you can be offered a place at more than one school, then you will be sent an offer of the one you ranked higher on your application form.

 Why should I complete an Online Application/Common Application Form (CAF)?

-We can only allocate a place at a school for which a preference has been expressed on an application.
-Under co-ordinated admission arrangements, a place at the nearest school with vacancies will be allocated for any child that the authority is aware of, but for which an Online Application/Common Application Form (CAF) has not been received.
+We can only allocate a place at a school for which an application has been made.
+Under co-ordinated admission arrangements a place at the nearest school with places will be allocated for any child that the authority is aware of for which it has not received an Online Application/Common Application Form (CAF).
 This will not necessarily be the designated catchment school as all places may have been taken by those who expressed a preference for it by submitting an Online Application/Common Application Form (CAF).